TomasBoda/agent-lang/thesis.md

     property targets = agents(prey);
 }
 ```
-The `targets` property holds an array of agents of type `prey` with their most recent values (since it is a `property`).
+The `targets` property holds an array of agent instances of type `prey` with their most recent values.

 Agent List, however, cannot be indexed.
-It can only be used as input to other build-in methods, which will be explained later.
+It can only be used as input to other build-in functions, which will be explained later.
 Also, there are more built-in functions returning an array of agents, however, they will be discussed in later sections.

 #### 2.4.4 Agent Object
-Agent Object represents one specific agent of the simulation and its properties.
-It can be used to retrieve the agent's property values and use them in the current agent's body.
+Agent Object represents one specific agent instance and its properties.
+It can be used to retrieve the agent's property values and use them in the current agent.

-Agent Object can be retrieved only using specific built-in functions, such as `min()`.
+Agent Object can be retrieved only by using specific built-in function calls, such as `min()`.
 ```
 agent person 10 {
     property x = ...;